 The story of Hanukkah is not told in the Bible but it is described in detail, including the eight-day rededication of the Temple, in the books of the First and Second Maccabees.
-The Book of Second Maccabees alludes to a story which occured in the time of Nehemiah in which, upon the return of the exiles from Babylonian captivity, the altar was lit by a miracle on the 25th of Kislev.
-This precedent appears to be given as the reason for the selection of the same date for the rededication of the altar by Judah Maccabee.
+The Book of Second Maccabees alludes to a story that occurred in the time of Nehemiah in which, upon the return of the exiles from Babylonian captivity, the altar was lit by a miracle.
 The same source states that an eight-day dedication was chosen to mirror the holiday of Sukkot (Feast of Tabernacles) which was not celebrated during the year of the revolt.

 After the death of Alexander the Great in 323 BCE, Judea became part of the Ptolemaic Kingdom of Egypt.
 In 200 BCE, King Antiochus III the Great of Syria defeated King Ptolemy V Epiphanes of Egypt at the Battle of Panium.
 Judea then became part of the Seleucid Empire of Syria.
 Antiochus III the Great guaranteed his new Jewish subjects their right to continue to practice their religion in the Temple of Jerusalem.
 However, 25 years later, a Hellenized Jewish sect that had been exiled to Syria called the Tobiads, convinced his son, Antiochus IV Epiphanes, to invade Judea and to capture Jerusalem.

 The Temple was captured and looted and the Temple service ceased.
 Jewish practices were outlawed.
 In 167 BCE, Antiochus ordered an altar to Zeus to be erected in the courtyard of the Temple in Jerusalem and pigs to be sacrificed there.
 Altars to Zeus were erected all over Judea in individual towns.